-Most often this will be a Lawyer or surveyor who has simply made a mistake - they are human and whilst few mistakes will be intentional they may be negligent in which case the law provides a remedy (compensation) to put you back in the position you would have been in if the mistake had not occurred.
+Most often this will be a Lawyer or Surveyor who has simply made a mistake - they are human - and whilst few mistakes will be intentional they may be negligent in which case the law provides a remedy to put you back in the position you would have been in if the mistake had not occurred.

-- Your surveyor may have carried out a full structural survey on the property you subsequently bought but some time later you discover the timber frame is unstable.
-This should have been picked up by the surveyor and the repair costs are £30,000.
+- Your Surveyor may have carried out a full structural survey on the property you subsequently bought but some time later you discover the timber frame is unstable.
+This should have been picked up by the Surveyor and the repair costs are £30,000.

 - Your Solicitor failed to see that the strip of land near to the main road was not part of the house you were buying as described in the sale particulars.
 The garden was 40 feet short.
 The house value is £10,000 less.

-Fosters Solicitors team of Litigation lawyers have a wealth of experience and knowledge to assist you in relation to any legal query or matter you may have.
+Fosters Solicitors Team of Litigation Lawyers have a wealth of experience and knowledge to assist you in relation to any legal query or matter you may have.
 Call us on 01603 620508 or complete our online enquiry form and a member of the department will be in touch very soon.

 - Have You Checked Yours?
 ASTs & The Tenants Fee Act 2019

 - Assured Shorthold Tenancies: A Warning To All Landlords